tpujianto/location-intelligence/content/posts/reveal-intro.md

 ### Customization

 In Hugo files like the *_index.md* above, all content below and above the '+++' symbols are the meta-data that is used to customize and set parameters of your website.
-For example, to change the theme add the below content to the *_index.md* file above the last '+++' symbol.
+For example, to change the *theme* of the presentation add the below content to the *_index.md* file above the last '+++' symbol.

 ```
 [reveal_hugo]